 As mentioned in the previous point, gas fitters can be involved in a diverse range of projects, from simple domestic jobs to huge commercial projects.
 Not only will the nature of your job vary, but so will your location and you won’t be one of those people who sit in the same chair in the same office day in, day out.

 In terms of job opportunities, the domestic side of the profession is mostly concerned with installation and maintenance.
 However, you could find yourself undertaking further training as a network engineer.
 In this case, you would also be responsible for installing pipelines for domestic supply.

 Other Things To Think About

-Until you are established, you will probably be contracting with a company.
-You will still have the variety of working in several different locations over the course of your working day.
+Until you establish yourself in the industry, you will probably be contracting with a company.
+You will still have the variety of working in several different locations over your working day.